 Jennifer Lopez Celebrates Her 48th B-Day Getting Sweaty Doing Hot Yoga With Alex Rodriguez In Miami

-Jennifer Lopez and Alex Rodriguez decided to work up quite a sweat on her 48th birthday, but it wasn’t in the bedroom…yet.
+Jennifer Lopez and Alex Rodriguez decided to work up quite a sweat on her 48th birthday.
 We’ve got the details on their super hot yoga session.

 Theres no rest and relaxation for Jennifer Lopez as she celebrated her 48th birthday on July 24.
 As usual she had to get a massive daily workout in, and brought along boyfriend Alex Rodriguez, 41, for a hot yoga session at south Miami’s Bikram yoga studio.
 The 90 minute class take place in a room heated to anywhere from 95 to 108 degrees, so participants sweat out so many toxins and leave with their body completely cleansed.
 Not like the birthday girl would need it with her super healthy diet and lifestyle, but what a way to keep her fit and limber body strong while getting hot and sweaty alongside her man!